 $1,150,000 in Park Impact Fees for this phase of work

-Design is underway and construction is expected to start in 2021, pending completion of other development in the area.
+Design is underway and construction is expected to start in 2023 or 2024, pending completion of other development in the area.